Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Proposed Model

 \subsection{Overview}

-As illustrated in Fig. \ref{architctures}, our proposed HAAN consists of a Fog2Fogfree block and a Fogfree2Fog block.
+As illustrated in Fig. \ref{architctures}, our proposed QPC-Net consists of a Fog2Fogfree block and a Fogfree2Fog block.
 In these two blocks, there are three modules, including Fog Removal Module (FRM, $M_R$), Fog Synthetic Module (FSM, $M_S$) and Color-Texture Recovery Module (CTRM, $M_{CTR}$).
-As can be seen from Fig. \ref{architctures}, different modules combine to form four different mapping path, which are defogging path ( composed of $M_R$ and $M_S$), synthesizing path (composed of $M_S$ and $M_R$), color-texture recovery path for defogged result (composed of $M_{CTR}$ and $M_S$ ) and color-texture recovery path for synthesized result (composed of $M_R$ and $M_{CTR}$).
-Therefore, our method forms a game learning process of confrontation by these four paths to achieve the mapping transformation from the foggy images to the fog-free images domain.
+As can be seen from Fig. \ref{architctures}, different modules are sequentially combined to form quad-path mappings, which are defogging path (composed of $M_R$ and $M_S$), synthesizing path (composed of $M_S$ and $M_R$), color-texture recovery path for defogged result (composed of $M_{CTR}$ and $M_S$) and color-texture recovery path for synthesized result (composed of $M_R$ and $M_{CTR}$).
+Therefore, our method forms a game learning process of confrontation by these quad paths to achieve the mapping transformation from the foggy images to the fog-free images domain.
 Moreover, the functions of $M_R$, $M_S$ and $M_{CTR}$ are mainly completed by our proposed Defogging generator, Synthesizing generator and Holistic Attention-Fusion generator respectively.

 \textit{For Fog2Fogfree block}, its dual-path consists of a defogging path and a color-texture recovery path for defogged result.
 Given an input real-world foggy image $I_{rf}$, we first obtain the defogged image $I_{df}^{rf}$ by